LucaBarile/USBDriveDataStealer/README.md

   </li>

   <li>
-    Prevent safe removal of the drive if USB Drive Data Stealer has not finished copying the files to the PC yet.
+    Prevent safe removal of the drive if USB Drive Data Stealer hasn't finished copying the files to the PC yet.
   </li>
 </ul>